buchanankerswell/kerswell_et_al_410_kinetics/markdown/manuscript/manuscript_bk_31_jul_2025.md

 link-citations: true
 ---

-## Introduction
+# Introduction

-### Research Questions
+## Research Questions

-  1. Can displacements in the 410 km discontinuity be entirely explained by thermal effects? [e.g., @cottaar2016]
+  1. Can displacements in seismic discontinuities at 410 km and 660 km be entirely explained by thermal effects? [e.g., @cottaar2016]
+  2. How does the bulk composition affect thermal displacements of seismic discontinuities? [e.g., @cottaar2016]
-  2. How does compressibility affect displacement of the 410 km discontinuity? [e.g., @gassmoller2020]
+  3. How does compressibility affect thermal displacements of seismic discontinuities? [e.g., @gassmoller2020]
-  3. Do feedbacks exist between reaction kinetics and mantle flow that might explain observed displacements in the 410 km discontinuity? [e.g., @powell2018; @wheeler2014; @tajcmanova2015; @wheeler2018; @wheeler2020]
+  4. What thermomechanical feedbacks exist between phase changes and nonadiabatic pressures (deviatoric stresses) that might partially, or wholly, explain observed displacements in seismic discontinuities at 410 km and 660 km? [e.g., @powell2018; @wheeler2014; @tajcmanova2015; @wheeler2018; @wheeler2020]
-  4. Can we implement such feedbacks into geodynamic simulations of mantle convection? [e.g., @lu2024]
+  5. Can we describe such thermomechanical feedbacks mathematically and implement them into numerical geodynamic simulations of mantle convection? [e.g., @lu2024]
-  5. Can we determine the timescales of such feedbacks?
-  6. Can we determine the lengthscales of such feedbacks?
+  6. Can we determine the timescales of such feedbacks?
-  7. Can we constrain reaction kinetic parameters with emperical seismic data?
-  8. What are the implications of such feedbacks for mantle flow and observed seismic structures?
+  7. What are the implications of such feedbacks for mantle flow and observed seismic structures?

-### Hypothesis Statements
+## Hypothesis Statements

-  1. Deflection and sharpness of the 410 km discontinuity are inversely correlated with reaction rate
-  2. Clearly-defined discontinuities require a reaction rate : strain rate ratio of > (?)
-  3. Slab ponding at the 410 discontinuity requires a reaction rate : strain rate ratio of < (?)
+  1. Nonadiabatic pressure tends to [counteract ?] [amplify ?] thermal effects at the [410 km] [660 km] seismic discontinuity
+  2. The timescales of nonadiabatic pressure effects on phase transitions is [shorter ?] [longer ?] than the timescales of mantle flow
+  3. Mantle flow responds to [increases] [decreases] of nonadiabatic pressure by [?]

 \cleardoublepage